pyglet/pyglet/doc/programming_guide/migration.rst

 The string ``weight`` argument is more flexible than the ``bold`` argument it replaces.

-The ``weight`` argument now allows you too choose a desired font weight from those your specific font and rendering back-end support.
+The ``weight`` argument now allows you to choose a desired font weight from those your specific font and rendering back-end support.
 For known cross-platform ``weight`` strings, please see :py:class:`pyglet.text.Weight`.